shifat01/html-practice-set/README.md

 ## How to View:
 1. Clone the repository or download the files.
-2. Open any index.html file in your browser.
+2. Open index.html file in your browser.